Cycling in Aspen, Colorado

 During miles five to eleven, you begin the true climb.
 This section of the route provides cyclists with an average of 6% grade.
 During this section, you’ll pass The Grottos trail and campground on your right.
 If you need a rest before tackling the rest of the route, this is a great spot to pull off, take photos, and refuel.

 From miles 11 to 16, you’ll be able to relax (a bit) before the final sufferfest.
 This section of State Highway 82 is just before the treeline ends.
 Enjoy the amazing scenery and keep an eye out for the Independence Ghost Town on your right.
-Once you spot the ghost town, you’ve got two more grueling, yet rewarding miles until the summit.
+Once you spot the ghost town, you’ve got two more grueling, yet rewarding miles of riding until the summit.

 Those last two miles are brutal, hitting upwards of 7.8% grade with thinner and cooler air than below, but the views from the saddle are unforgettable.

 At the top, be sure to snap a picture in front of the iconic Independence Pass sign.